Pala Today News – 7/29/25

 BUSINE$$

-As of midday trading on Wall Street, stocks were up.
-The Dow gained ¾ of a percent.
-The S&P 500 added eight tenths.
-And the Nasdaq was up a full percent.
-Comex gold fell $20.60 to $3,339.10 an ounce.
-The benchmark West Texas Intermediate Crude oil futures fell 51 cents to $66.94 a barrel.
+As of midday trading on Wall Street, stocks were down.
+The Dow fell a half percent.
+The S&P 500 and Nasdaq were each down less than three tenths of a percent.
+Gold gained $14.80 on the Comex, rising to $3,324.89 an ounce.
+West Texas Intermediate Crude oil futures were up $1.60 to $68.31 a barrel.

 LIFESTYLE / GREEN LIVING